 Due to their sophisticated transmission methods, dog worms have proven impossible to eliminate completely, and responsible dog ownership must involve regular deworming of pets to control the population of worms within the pet.
 By ensuring that your dog's number of worms does not get out of control, you can ensure that your dog never has to develop signs of disease associated with these parasites.

 Toxocara species are the most common roundworms found in pet dogs worldwide.
 These large, white worms are the ones usually associated with the transplacental infestation mentioned above.
 As well as puppies acquiring these worms in the womb, they are also passed through the bitch's milk in the first few days of life.

 After ingestion, the worm larvae migrate through the pup's intestinal wall via the liver to the lungs.
 They are then coughed up, swallowed, and develop to adults in the puppy's digestive tract.
-Disease may develop as a result of parasite migration or due to large numbers of adult worms in the intestine.
-Clinical signs relate to the site of the problem and may include:
+The disease may develop as a result of parasite migration or due to large numbers of adult worms in the intestine.
+Clinical signs related to the site of the problem and may include: